 Interesting sites to discover

-Here are some unforgettable places not to be missed when visiting the Island:
+Here are some unforgettable places that are worth a visit when going to the Island:

-- The amazing waterfalls Les chutes du Carbet located in Capesterre-Belle-Eau
+- The amazing waterfalls Carbet Falls located in Capesterre-Belle-Eau

 - Les roches gravées which is an archeological park in Trois-Rivières